Björk: Personal life

+Björk has been open about her bisexuality, stating in a 2004 interview with Diva that she has "always had as many powerful, creative ladies in my life as I have men, and you could probably describe some of those relationships as romantic.
+I think everyone's bisexual to some degree or another; it's just a question of whether you choose to recognise it and embrace it."
+In June 2026, the Icelandic musician Yara Polana confirmed she was in a relationship with Björk on Instagram.

 Paparazzi confrontations

 In February 1996, Björk arrived at Bangkok International Airport with her nine-year-old son after a long-haul flight.
 Reporters were present, despite Björk's early request that the press leave her and her son alone until a press conference.
 As Björk attempted to walk away from the paparazzi, television reporter Julie Kaufman approached the boy and said, "Welcome to Bangkok!"
 In response, Björk lunged at Kaufman, knocking her to the ground and tossing her until security intervened.
 Björk later apologised to Kaufman, who declined to press charges.
 Her record company later stated that Kaufman had been pestering Björk for four days before the incident.

 On 13 January 2008, Björk attacked a photographer who had photographed her arrival at Auckland International Airport for her scheduled performance at the Big Day Out festival.
 Björk allegedly tore the photographer's shirt down the back, and in the process she fell to the ground.
 Neither the photographer nor his employer, The New Zealand Herald, lodged a formal complaint, and Auckland police did not investigate further.